 This seL4 kernel, or working system, isolates the changing capabilities of the device it’s installed on.
 It’s essential to drones since it will stop the whole system from being compromised, even if a hacker manages to get a part of the manner in.

 Consider it as locking the cockpit; even when the remainder of the airplane is accepted, the pilot (in this instance, the simple operating software) remains secure.

 The seL4 kernel is unhackable, which will mean each device will operate this kernel and keep it protected from protected.

 5. Better And More Secure Drones

 Out of what has been advocated, there is not a lot you can do to protect your drone aside from constructing your own.
 Since the sector is still young, there are many bugs and exploits accessible to cause you headaches.

 This means it’s the ideal time for hackers to stir up trouble.
 If you can, avoid Parrot 2.0 drones if you are concerned about SkyJack, as it explicitly targets drones with their MAC addresses.

-Consider flying your drone into remote areas where there is less technology.
-Hacking a drone demands a specific amount of proximity unless the hack has been completed over the sending orders.
+Consider flying your drones into remote areas where there is less technology.
+Hacking a drones demands a specific amount of proximity unless the hack has been completed over the sending orders.
 That means you will get improved outcomes flying if there is no one else about it.

-For the moment, however, rest easy knowing your drone is probably not a high-priority goal.
+For the moment, however, rest easy knowing your drones is probably not a high-priority goal.
 Unless your drone may shoot missiles or take high-value packages, most hackers likely won’t require much attention.